Jump to:

 Subacute – Pain typically improves substantially and as it does, the patient’s mobility likewise increases.

 Chronic/stable – Pain typically resolves.
 Function returns to pre-fracture levels in many instances.
-Portends a 5-fold increase of adjacent level fraction.2
+Portends a 5-fold increase of adjacent level fracture.2

 Pre-terminal – Some vertebral fractures are caused by primary or metastatic malignancy, and may be associated with kyphosis, deconditioning, respiratory difficulty, or antalgic gait.
 75% of people with painful compression fractures complain of chronic axial pain.8-10